johnkerl/miller/docs6/reference-dsl.rst

 ::

-    mapdiff (class=maps variadic): With 0 args, returns empty map.
+    mapdiff  (class=maps/arrays #args=variadic) With 0 args, returns empty map.
 With 1 arg, returns copy of arg.
     With 2 or more, returns copy of arg 1 with all keys from any of remaining argument maps removed.